Mathias-g/grist-tree-map-widget/README.md

 - **Place** – click the photo to create a new row with coordinates filled in.
 - **Move** – drag a pin to correct its position; the coordinates are written on release.
-- **Unplaced strip** – plants with no coordinates, or coordinates far outside the current image, appear as hollow pins in a labelled strip beside the photo instead of silently vanishing.
-Drag one onto the photo to place it.
-Nothing is written until you do.
+- **Unplaced strip** – plants with no coordinates, or coordinates far outside the current image, appear as hollow pins in a labelled strip beside the photo.
+Drag one onto the photo to place it; nothing is written until you do.

 **Configuration lives in the document, not in the code**